Skip to content

 After OpenAI's DALL·E model kickstarted the text-to-image boom, it seemed to take a backseat to the company's language models.
 DALL·E 2 and DALL·E 3 were good when they debuted, but were both quickly overtaken by other models.
 But now OpenAI is back with a bang.
 GPT-4o, the multimodal model that powers ChatGPT, can now natively generate images.

+It's really solid across the board: accurate text rendering, easy editing, understanding of numbers and position, the list goes on.
 GPT-4o's best feature, though, is what's caused it to go viral.
-It's the best image generator at adhering to image prompts (and it's pretty great at adhering to regular prompts, too).
+It's great at adhering to image prompts (and it's pretty good at adhering to regular prompts, too).
 If you upload a photo and direct it to create the image in the style of Picasso, Vermeer, or, yes, Studio Ghibli, it will do an exceptional job.
 It's also pretty good at incorporating feedback—ask it to change just one element of your image and it generally will.
 Compared to DALL·E 3 (which you can still use as a GPT), it's a huge improvement.

 In addition to GPT-4o image generation through ChatGPT, OpenAI offers an API, which means you can connect ChatGPT to Zapier to do things like automatically create images from Google Forms or HubSpot responses—or any other apps you use.
 Learn more about how to automate ChatGPT, or get started with one of these pre-made templates.